 But prosecutors had argued that Harris intentionally locked his son inside his Hyundai Tucson that day because he wanted to be free of his family responsibilities.

-"'I love my son and all, but we both need escapes.'
-Those words were uttered 10 minutes before this defendant, with a selfish abandon and malignant heart, did exactly that," Cobb County Assistant District Attorney Chuck Boring said in his closing argument.
+“‘I love my son and all, but we both need escapes.’
+Those words were uttered 10 minutes before this defendant, with a selfish abandon and malignant heart, did exactly that,” said Boring in his closing argument.

 The prosecution argued that Harris could see his son sitting in his car seat in the SUV.

-If Cooper were visible, Boring said, "the defendant is guilty of all counts."
+If Cooper was visible, Boring said, “the defendant is guilty of all counts.”

-After the verdict, jurors told the prosecution the evidence weighed heavily in their decision, Boring said.
+After the verdict, jurors told the prosecution that the evidence weighed heavily in their decision, Boring said.

 Digital evidence showed that on the day his son died, Harris exchanged sexual messages and photos with six women, including one minor.